annmnguyen/519-assignment-1/README.md

 ## Creating Azure apps ##

 Azure Apps are created in the Azure Portal which are needed for the GitHub Action deployment process.
+The web app and functions app can be deployed through the github actions.

+# Container Deployment #

+Container instance can be deployed to Axure Functions app using GitHub actions.
+You can use Logs and Console under Monitoring in the Functions App to validate the deployment.

+# Key Vault References #

 ## Solutions Diagram ##